CESNET/du-docs/jupyterhub.md

 ## I've chosen wrong home!
 What now?!

 If notebook is already running, in the top left corner, go to `File &rarr; Hub Control Panel` and click red `Stop My Server`.
 In a couple of seconds, your container hub instance will be deleted (stop button disapperas) and you can again `Start Server` with different home.

-## Named servers
-In the top left corner, go to `File &rarr; Hub Control Panel`.
+Alternatively, you can create another named server.
 Fill in the `Server name` and click on `Add new server`, you will be presented with input form page.

 All of your named server are accessible under `Hub Control panel` where you can manipulate with them (create, delete, log in to).